Instant messaging: Security and archiving

-Crackers (malicious or black hat hackers) have consistently used IM networks as vectors for delivering phishing attempts, drive-by URLs, and virus-laden file attachments from 2004 to the present, with over 1100 discrete attacks listed by the IM Security Center in 2004–2007.
+Crackers (malicious or black hat hackers) have consistently used IM networks as vectors for delivering phishing attempts, drive-by URLs, and virus-laden file attachments, with over 1100 discrete attacks listed by the IM Security Center in 2004–2007.
 Hackers use two methods of delivering malicious code through IM: delivery of viruses, trojan horses, or spyware within an infected file, and the use of "socially engineered" text with a web address that entices the recipient to click on a URL connecting him or her to a website that then downloads malicious code.

-Viruses, computer worms, and trojans usually propagate by sending themselves rapidly through the infected user's contact list.
-An effective attack using a poisoned URL may reach tens of thousands of users in a short period when each user's contact list receives messages appearing to be from a trusted friend.
-The recipients click on the web address, and the entire cycle starts again.
-Infections may range from nuisance to criminal, and are becoming more sophisticated each year.

 IM connections sometimes occur in plain text, making them vulnerable to eavesdropping.
 Also, IM client software often requires the user to expose open UDP ports to the world, raising the threat posed by potential security vulnerabilities.

-In the early 2000s, a new class of IT security provider emerged to provide remedies for the risks and liabilities faced by corporations who chose to use IM for business communications.
+In the early 2000s, a new class of IT security providers emerged to provide remedies for the risks and liabilities faced by corporations who chose to use IM for business communications.
 The IM security providers created new products to be installed in corporate networks for the purpose of archiving, content-scanning, and security-scanning IM traffic moving in and out of the corporation.
 Similar to the e-mail filtering vendors, the IM security providers focus on the risks and liabilities described above.

-With rapid adoption of IM in the workplace, demand for IM security products began to grow in the mid-2000s.
+With the rapid adoption of IM in the workplace, demand for IM security products began to grow in the mid-2000s.
 By 2007, the preferred platform for the purchase of security software had become the "computer appliance", according to IDC, who estimated that by 2008, 80% of network security products would be delivered via an appliance.

-By 2014 however, the level of safety offered by instant messengers was still extremely poor.
-According to a scorecard made by the Electronic Frontier Foundation, only 7 out of 39 instant messengers received a perfect score, whereas the most popular instant messengers at the time only attained a score of 2 out of 7.
+By 2014, however, instant messengers' safety level was still extremely poor.
+According to a scorecard by the Electronic Frontier Foundation, only 7 out of 39 instant messengers received a perfect score.
+In contrast, the most popular instant messengers at the time only attained a score of 2 out of 7.
 A number of studies have shown that IM services are quite vulnerable for providing user privacy.

+In 2023, cybersecurity researchers discovered that numerous malicious "mods" exist of the Telegram instant messenger, which is freely available for download from Google Play.

+Message history

+Instant messages are often logged in a local message history, similar to emails' persistent nature.
+IM networks may store messages with either local-based device storage (e.g. WhatsApp, Viber, Line, WeChat, Signal etc. software) or cloud-based server storage provided by the service (e.g. Telegram, Skype, Facebook Messenger, Google Meet/Chat, Discord, Slack etc.).
+Although cloud-based storage is advertised to offer encrypted messages, it poses an increased risk that the IM provider may have access to the decryption keys and view the user's saved messages.

+This requires users to trust IM servers and providers because messages can generally be accessed by the company.
+Companies may be compelled to reveal their user's communication and suspend user accounts for any reason.